What Is A Typical Salary Increase When Switching Jobs?

 Another great source to get insight into the typical salary increase when switching jobs in 2021 is the survey led by Willis Towers Watson Data Services.

 In the coming year, salary raises are on the horizon for job seekers, per its 2020 General Industry Salary Budget Survey.
-The survey depicts the short-term incentive awards based on employee’s performance can stay constant in 2021.
+In addition, the survey depicts that short-term incentive awards based on employee performance can stay constant in 2021.
 Thus, performance-based wages will probably play a significant factor in increasing your salary when moving jobs, which could answer your question of what salary increase is worth switching jobs.

 Moreover, if you’re a company star, be ready to receive an average pay hike of 4.7%.
 On the contrary, employees with average performance can only expect a 2.8% salary increase.

 According to Mercer’s 2015/2016 US Compensation Planning survey, the expected salary increase was 3% on average in 2020.

 Did the news of such a small raise bother you?
 Don’t feel disheartened.
 Here is a boost to your morale—this survey finds that the most proficient employees can expect up to a 4.6% increase.

 Now that you know why changing jobs could help increase your salary and the data to back it up, you need to know how to negotiate your salary.